piyasamyak/Class-Projects/CS315 - Algorithm Design/Project 3 - Graphs/README.md

 # Compile Instructions

-To compile the program, unzip the file and open the command prompt.
-From the command line, change the directory to where the unzipped files are located and type in the command: python3 main.py
+To compile the program, change the directory to 'Project 3 - Graphs/' in the command prompt and type in the command: python3 main.py